shakfu/cymongoose/docs/dev/mg_http_delete_chunk.md

 - Use **WebSocket** for streaming data
 - Implement **size limits** and **backpressure handling**

-This limitation should be tracked upstream with the Mongoose project, as it affects all Mongoose users, not just pymongoose.
+This limitation should be tracked upstream with the Mongoose project, as it affects all Mongoose users, not just cymongoose.

 ## References